pbluc/The-Closet/README.md

 * Add photos of your own clothese from the built-camera, your own photo library, or using copy-and-paste
 * Track whether an item is clean, in the laundry, at the cleaners, lent out, or a wishlist item
 * Quickly see a list of all outfits
+#### Looks
+* Create magazine-style outfits on a free-form canvas by pinching and dragging clothing items to create a new look
+* Pinch an item to resize it
+* Use shuffle feature to shuffle your closet like a deck of cards and reveal new outfit ideas in your closet
+* Create variants on an existing look by cloning it and then making changes to the cloned outfit
+* Remove the background from clothing images for perfect layering in outfits
+* Edit the background even after you first import an item
 #### Calendar
 * Add multiple outfits or clothing items to a single date in calendar
 * Re-order items within a day